JackRay-C/vuepress-theme-note/README.md

 # vuepress-theme-note
-A Vuepress Theme With Ant-Design-Vue.
+A Vuepress Theme For Notes.

 ## Quick Start